 We are pleased with our revenue growth of 15% and the positive impact of operational advances and production efficiencies that continue to generate gross margin improvements over the prior year.
-In addition, we are effectively managing operating costs, which were lower than prior year and significantly less as a percentage of our revenue.
-Finally, we generated positive operating cash flow for the quarter, a substantial improvement over the prior year.
-This combination has yielded favorable results and reinforces our commitment and focus on achieving our strategic plan of growth and profitability.
+In addition, we are effectively managing operating costs, which were significantly lower than prior year as a percentage of our revenue.
+Finally, we have generated positive operating cash flows, a substantial improvement over the prior year.
+These factors have yielded favorable results and reinforces our commitment and focus on achieving our strategic plan of growth and profitability.